 A0BCD0EFGHI device

-If you don’t see your device, try reconnecting it, rebooting it, or swapping USB ports or cables.
-I ran into the latter issue when using a defective or power-only USB cable.
+If you don’t see your device at all, try reconnecting it, rebooting it, or swapping USB ports or cables.
+I ran into the cable issue when using a defective or power-only USB cable.

 $ adb devices